stevenalexander/zf2-example-api-swagger/README.md

 # ZF2 API documented by Swagger

-This is an example application showing how to document a ZF2 RESTful API using [Swagger](https://github.com/zircote/swagger-php) and the [ZF2 Swagger module](https://github.com/outeredge/SwaggerModule).
+This is an example application showing how to document a ZF2 RESTful API using [Swagger](https://github.com/zircote/swagger-php).

 ## Requirements